We recently created our website, it is still in the development stages but we are excited to have started this now…

 Comprising of six main islands, the Solomon Islands are actually a group of over 900 islands in total, covering 28,400 square km.
 During WWII, both the Allies and the Japanese were present in the region and engaged in a lot of fighting.
 There are reminders everywhere, with most of the runways used today originally built as airforce bases.
 A popular tourist attraction is to dive onto the many war-era wrecks.

-Around 600,000 people call the Solomon Islands home and while English is the official language, pijin is more commonly used.
+Around 700,000 people call the Solomon Islands home and while English is the official language, Solomons Pijin is more commonly used.

 As with many of the Pacific nations, the capital Honiara is a bustling modern city at its centre, but you don’t have to travel far to be back amongst the traditional houses, roadside markets and potholed roads.
 However take a good look, because you will find exquisitely carved woodwork and delicious food being sold at these markets.

-Fresh drinking water and sanitation is still an issue the local authorities are dealing with – with help from missionary organisations.
-Our mission is to provide the people with a trusted Christian radio service, particularly for the young people, to help them grow in their Christian faith and positively influence their nation.
+Our mission is to provide Solomon Islanders, particularly the young people, with a trusted Christian radio service and The Word for Today daily devotional.
+With the aim to help them grow in their Christian faith and empower them to positively influence their nation.

-We can currently be heard in six locations; Honiara, Ghizo, Munda, Alki, Noro and Taro.
+We can currently be heard in six locations; Honiara, Gizo, Munda, Auki, Noro and Taro.
 Each station is independent and automated.
 The studios we are building in Honiara should be completed this year and we hope to engage a team to begin local, live broadcasting as soon as possible.